Skip to content

 Receptive Anal Sex:

-Men and women that have anal sex are at the higher risk of developing this cancer.
+Men and women that have anal sex are at a higher risk of developing this cancer.
 Men who have sex with men and who are HIV-positive are up to 90 times more likely to develop this cancer as compared to normal individuals.

 Smoking: